Zelex/jo_clojure/README.md

 Just started the project, nothing is done, everything is messy.
 Will clean up before version 1.0.

-The near-term goal is to re-make clojure in an embedable form which is as fast or faster than the JVM implementation.
+The near-term goal is to re-make clojure in an embedable form which is as fast as or hopefully approaches JVM hosted speeds.

 The long-term goal is to add types/functions for machine learning, matrices, tensors, etc...
 And specifically try to do automatic parallelization.